Prosumma/CoreDataQueryInterface/README.md

 Since it's highly unlikely that any other first- or third-party framework will add a `from` method to `NSManagedObjectContext`, this necessity will be removed in CDQI 5.0.

-It is possible to use CDQI without doing this:
+It is possible to use CDQI without doing implementing `ManagedObjectContextType`:

 ```swift
 let query = EntityQuery.from(Developer).filter{ $0.lastName == "Morrissey" }